openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ### Integrating Steps into a Model

-Build it when the preprocessing has been finished.
+Model can be finally built, once the preprocessing steps have been finished.
 It is possible to print `PrePostProcessor` configuration on screen for debugging purposes:

 @sphinxtabset